Digital Archive for the Study of pre-Islamic Arabian Inscriptions

 and 600 more anepigraphic objects openly accessible.
 The digitization of the Ancient South Arabian corpus has continued after the end of the funded project and is currently conducted at the Consiglio Nazionale delle Ricerche.

-Thanks to the collaboration with other major European centres for the study of the Arabian Peninsula, also sections of the corpora of the Ancient North Arabian inscriptions
+Thanks to the collaboration with other major European centres for the study of the Arabian Peninsula, during the course of the ERC funded project, also parts of the corpora of the Ancient North Arabian inscriptions

 (supervision by Mr. M.C.A.
 Macdonald, University of Oxford), Nabataean inscriptions

-(supervision by Dr. Laila Nehmé, UMR 8167, CNRS-Paris) and other Aramaic inscriptions (soon available, under the supervision by Dr. Maria Gorea, Université de Paris VIII) have been digitized.
+(supervision by Dr. Laila Nehmé, UMR 8167, CNRS-Paris) and other Aramaic inscriptions (supervision by Dr. Maria Gorea, Université de Paris VIII) were digitized.
 For further information regarding each corpus, please visit the corresponding sections of the archive from the Projects menu.

 – By entering each of the sections of the archive, the user will be able to access their content by different Indexes

 , whose lists can be refined by using filters.
 Corpora

 of inscriptions are hierarchically organized by language and script typology; Collections

 of objects are organized by deposit and gather epigraphic and an-epigraphic objects from ASA collections worldwide, digitized on DASI thanks to specific agreements with museum institutions.
 The indexes of Epigraphs